Aliases for AIP Gene

 GeneCards Summary for AIP Gene

 AIP (Aryl Hydrocarbon Receptor Interacting Protein) is a Protein Coding gene.
-Diseases associated with AIP include Pituitary Adenoma, Prolactin-Secreting and Pituitary Adenoma, Growth Hormone-Secreting.
-Among its related pathways are Aryl Hydrocarbon Receptor and Cytochrome P450 - arranged by substrate type.
-GO annotations related to this gene include transcription factor binding and transcription coactivator activity.
+Diseases associated with AIP include Pituitary Adenoma 1, Multiple Types and Acroleukopathy, Symmetric.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and transcription coactivator activity.
 An important paralog of this gene is AIPL1.